Beliavsky/Fortran-code-on-GitHub/README.md

 [PointKinetics](https://github.com/KarolLuszczek/PointKinetics): point-kinetics calculation of the nuclear reactor cores, by KarolLuszczek

+[PREPRO 2021](https://github.com/IAEA-NDS/PREPRO): collection of 18 module codes which are designed to convert ENDF/B formatted evaluated data from the originally distributed ENDF-6 format to formats in which the data can be used in application codes, by Georg Schnabel et al.

 [ReactorHeatTransfer](https://github.com/rwalden1993/ReactorHeatTransfer): time-dependent heat transfer Fortran code used to model a 4 loop Westinghouse PWR primary coolant loop, by rwalden1993

 [trimon](https://github.com/rabieomar92/trimon): 3D Monte Carlo Code for TRIGA Mk-II Reactor Core Calculation, by rabieomar92